DHTMLX/docs-diagram/docs/api/diagram_editor/toolbar/api_overview.md

 # Toolbar API overview

-The Toolbar part of the Diagram Editor is initialized as a property of the `view` object.
+[Toolbar](/guides/diagram_editor/toolbar/) is a part of the Diagram Editor that helps users to control the editing process.
+Use the `toolbar` property of the [`view`](/api/diagram_editor/editor/config/view_property/) configuration object to show, hide and configure the Toolbar.
 There are two ways of initialization you can choose from:

 - creating the default Toolbar by using the `toolbar:true` setting: